Myths about nuclear power

 “In contrast to gas, which many countries imported from Russia for a long time, nuclear power is a reliable and often even domestic source of energy.
 That's why it should be promoted!”

 This is nonsense: most countries around the world import uranium from other countries for their nuclear power.
-Although the EU, with around 100 nuclear reactors, is the world's largest consumer of uranium, it is dependent on fuel from all over the world.
-Nevertheless, the argument was very prominent in the 2022 election campaign in France.
-Yet a large proportion of the uranium for the French nuclear power plants comes from Niger!
+Even though the EU, with around 100 nuclear reactors, is the world’s largest consumer of uranium, it is dependent on fuel from all over the world.
+Nevertheless, this myth was very prominent in the campaigns for the 2022 elections in France, for example.
+Much of the uranium for French nuclear power plants came from Niger until its military government terminated this neocolonial relationship in 2024!

-85 percent of the world's uranium is mined in just 5 countries: Kazakhstan, Canada, Namibia, Australia and Uzbekistan.
+In 2024, 88 percent of the world's uranium was mined in just 5 countries: Kazakhstan, Canada, Namibia, Australia and Uzbekistan.
 The raw material of the nuclear age is further processed in 13 enrichment plants and 38 fuel element factories worldwide.
 This means that anyone who uses nuclear power is dependent on other countries.

-This has not changed since the Russian war of aggression against Ukraine: In 2023, the EU sourced 23.5 percent of the uranium it needed from Russia, with a further 21 percent coming from Russia's ally Kazakhstan.
-18 reactors in East Europe can only be operated with Russian fuel elements.
-So nuclear power is far from making us independent!
+This has not changed even since the Russian war of aggression against Ukraine: in 2024, the EU sourced 15.6 percent of the uranium it needed from Russia, with a further 24.3 percent coming from Russia’s ally Kazakhstan.
+Eighteen reactors in Eastern Europe can only be operated with Russian-designed fuel elements.
+Until recently, the Russian state-owned company Rosatom had a monopoly on this.
+Nuclear power creates a high degree of dependency!

 6 – Nuclear power is for peaceful purposes only.